Keiaus/Clean-Space/README.md

 # Clean-Space
-Clean Space is an AI that detects the type of germs on your hands and how severe they can be to your health.
+Clean Space is an AI based system that detects the types of germs on your hands and will notify you on when to wash them.
+This system will encourage people to wash their hands after using the bathroom, dealing with raw meat, etc.

 Inspiration
 ---